swcarpentry/DEPRECATED-boot-camps/shell_cheatsheet.md

 ## 5. Loops
 NEED TO DO VARIABLE ASSIGNMENT FIRST!!!!
 ### a) How to repeat operations using a loop...

+    for varname in list
+    do
+        command 1
+        command 2
+    done

 * **`for`** -->
     `for filename in *.dat
     do